AIVICODE/AIVICODE/README.md

 - 👋 Hi, I’m Iván
 - 👀 I am interested in developing programs that can make the world simpler and more united.
-My passion for software star when I was a child dreaming up ideas and making them come true with programs like Scratch.
+My passion for software start when I was a child dreaming up ideas and making them come true with programs like Scratch.
 - 🌱 I’m currently learning about C++ 16hrs a week.
 - 💞️ I’m looking to collaborate on a project to gain experience in teamwork.